IgniteUI/igniteui-docfx/en/components/general-getting-started.md

 ### Importing Modules

-First we have to import the respective modules of the components we want to use.
-We will go ahead and do this for the [**GeographicMap**](map_overview.md)
+First we have to import the required modules of the components we want to use.
+We will go ahead and do this for the [**GeographicMap**](map_overview.md) component.

 ### Using Components

-We are now ready to use the `GeographicMap` in our markup!
+We are now ready to use the `GeographicMap` component in our markup!
 Let's go ahead and define it:

 ### Running Application